copperdogma/next-authjs-psql-base-template/scratchpad.md

 The following packages have available updates but require careful consideration due to potential breaking changes or stability concerns:

-- [ ] **@auth/core (0.38.0 → 0.39.1)**
+- [x] **@auth/core (0.38.0 → 0.39.1)** ✅ **COMPLETED**

-  - **Reasoning**: This is a core authentication library change that could affect auth flows, token handling, or session management.
-Auth-related changes are often breaking and require thorough testing of all authentication paths (login, logout, session refresh, etc.).
-  - **Recommendation**: Test in a development branch first.
-Verify all auth flows including OAuth, credentials login, session management, and middleware behavior.
+  - **Status**: Successfully upgraded with no breaking changes
+  - **Testing Results**:
+    - ✅ Build successful with no compilation errors
+    - ✅ All 416 unit tests passing
+    - ✅ All 59 E2E tests passing (authentication flows work correctly)
+    - ✅ Manual testing confirmed website working properly
+  - **Summary**: The upgrade was seamless with no breaking changes to authentication flows, token handling, or session management.

 - [ ] **jest-environment-jsdom (29.7.0 → 30.0.0-beta.3)**